 One of the primary considerations in selecting a business organization is protection of the owners of the business from liability.
 Other considerations include tax treatment by the federal and state governments, management structure, future ownership, and capitalization.
 Arkansas laws determine how particular entities should be set up and conduct their business.
 These laws are very specific and set out the legal responsibility of each business form.
-Taxing authorities and regulatory agencies also have laws that pertain to business.
+Taxing authorities and regulatory agencies also have laws that pertain to businesses.

-There is much written about choosing and how to set up the proper form of business for your needs.
+There is much written about choosing and setting up the proper form of business for your needs.
 Information can be found at libraries, small business development centers and on the Internet.
-Ultimately, however, legal counsel or a certified public accountant may be needed to help you make the decision.
+Ultimately, however, an attorney or a certified public accountant is probably needed to help you make the decision.
 The most common business structures are described in the following pages.